Easy-to-read. Visual. Help sales managers make informed decisions.

-But a more detailed, robust sales performance dashboard will be more useful to all stakeholders and ensure teams are open and transparent about their sales pipeline.
+A detailed, robust sales performance dashboard is useful for all stakeholders and ensure teams are open and transparent about their sales pipeline.

 In this blog post, we’ll review the importance of a sales dashboard, detail its various components and widgets, and share how (and why) monday.com is the perfect Work OS choice to house your sales dashboards.